If you have shingles, then initially you may experience the following symptoms:

 In many people, shingles gets better without any complications.
 However, in others, several complications can occur.
 These include:

 - Ongoing pain after the shingles rash has settled.
-This is called post-herpetic neuralgia (PHN) and occurs in about half of older people with shingles.
+This is called post-herpetic neuralgia (PHN) and occurs in about 1 in 10 people with shingles.
 Post-herpetic neuralgia is less common in younger people.

 - Shingles occurring in the eye area could result in temporary or permanent vision loss.
 If you do have shingles in your eye, your doctor may refer you to an eye specialist for treatment.

 - The shingles rash could become infected and you may need antibiotic treatment.

 See your doctor as soon as possible if you are experiencing any symptoms of shingles.
 If you are treated with antiviral medicines within 3 days of shingles starting, you could reduce the symptoms and the risk of further complications.